Allen-Synthesis/EuroPi/contributing.md

 ### Responsibilities of the PR reviewer

 It is the responsibility of the PR reviewer(s) to guide the author through the review process.
-They should verify that the author understands their responsibilities as outlined here.
+They should verify that the author understands their responsibilities as outlined here and what they need to do at each step of the process.

-The PR reviewer is also responsible for maintaining the quality of the project by enforcing these guidelines and steering the author towards best practices.
-The reviewer must also consider the impact of the PR in the scope of the larger EuroPi project.
+When commenting on a PR, the reviewer should make the intention of each comment clear.
+Specifically, is the reviewer requesting a change, and is that change required for PR approval.
+This is done by prefixing each comment with one of the following labels **\[required\]**, **\[optional\]**, **\[question\]**, **\[discussion\]**.
+A more detailed discussion of these labels can be found [below](TODO).

-  * clearly describe the intention of each comment (requirement or suggestion)
+It is the responsibility of the PR reviewer(s) to reasonably understand the change that they are reviewing, as they are responsible for ensuring that the proposed change has a positive impact on the project and aligns with the project's goals.
+On the surface, this is done by enforcing the PR guidelines and steering the author towards best practices.
+At a deeper level, the reviewer must also consider the impact of the PR in the scope of the larger EuroPi project.
+This is particularly important on changes that impact the EuroPi libraries or documentation.

-  * not impose any undue requirements on the author
+Finally, the reviewer should not impose any undue requirements on the author.
+The reviewer should not require that the author make changes to portions of they repository that are unrelated to their code.
+If a change uncovers an issue in the underlying project it is not the authors responsibility to fix it.
+Though the author should understand that the merging of their PR may be contingent on such a fix being completed.

 ## Working with Git
   * Steps to create a PR (from original doc below) (consider third party docs)
   * add branch step (allows fork divergence)